A reviews round-up for acclaimed musical Titanic at the Charing Cross Theatre

-“Absolutely thrilling” “This Broadway musical contains a tapestry of glorious chorally-inspired melodies.
+REVIEWS ROUND-UP“Absolutely thrilling” “This Broadway musical contains a tapestry of glorious chorally-inspired melodies.
 They create a brooding texture in which the eager anticipation for the ship's maiden voyage is overcome by disaster as it hits an iceberg.”
 “Knowing the outcome does not diminish the enduring power of the story, especially as told with the fierce dramatic and musical drive of Peter Stone's beautifully constructed book.
 It brilliantly establishes the interweaving lives caught up in the story – from crew to passengers of different classes – with Yeston's sweeping, enveloping score.”
 Mark Shenton, The Stage

 “Moving return of unsinkable tale.
 “This stripped-back interpretation is overlong but it affords a vigorous and ultimately moving take on the 20th century’s most notorious maritime disaster” Henry Hitchings, Evening Standard